romainducrocq/moocs/udemy/Modern_Reinforcement_Learning_Deep_Q_Learning_in_PyTorch/README.md

 - 16. Dealing with Screen Images with Convolutional Neural Networks

 **Section 4: Human Level Control Through Deep Reinforcement Learning, From Paper to Code**
 - 17. How to Read Deep Learning Papers
 - 18. Analyzing the Paper
 - 19. How to Modify the OpenAI Gym Atari Environments
 - 20. How to Preprocess the OpenAI Gym Atari Screen Images
 - 21. How to Stack the Preprocessed Atari Screen Images
 - 22. How to Combine All the Changes
 - 23. How to Add Reward Clipping, Fire First, and No Ops
 - 24. How to Code the Agent's Memory
 - 25. How to Code the Deep Q Network
 - 26. Coding the Deep Q Agent: Step 1 - Coding the Constructor
 - 27. Coding the Deep Q Agent: Step 2 - Epsilon-Greedy Action Selection
 - 28. Coding the Deep Q Agent: Step 3 - Memory, Model Saving and Network Copying
 - 29. Coding the Deep Q Agent: Step 4 - The Agent's Learn Function
 - 30. Coding the Deep Q Agent: Step 5 - The Main Loop and Analyzing the Performance

+**Section 5 : Deep Reinforcement Learning with Double Q Learning**
+- 31. Analyzing the Paper
+- 32. Coding the Double Q Learning Agent and Analyzing Performance

 ****